Retrievals of Protoplanetary Disk Parameters using Thermochemical Models: I. Disk Gas Mass from Hydrogen Deuteride Spectroscopy: HD Line Flux and Disk Gas Mass

 Figure \ref{f5} shows the 112 $\mu$m HD flux as a function of the luminosity of the central star (panel (a)) and the mass-averaged disk gas temperature (panel (b)).
 The HD flux is positively correlated with both the stellar luminosity and the gas temperature.
 This suggests that the HD flux is connected to the radiative transfer process since the stellar luminosity and the gas temperature determine the excitation conditions of the HD molecules.
 There are roughly four orders of magnitude variations in the HD flux for a given stellar luminosity or a given disk gas temperature.
 These variations are comparable to the range of the disk gas mass.

-Figure \ref{f6} shows the HD flux at 112 $\mu$m within two different ranges of the disk gas mass in order to assess the sensitivity of the HD flux to the disk gas temperature.
-Panel (a) shows the case for a low-mass ($\sim$10$^{-4}$ M$_\odot$) disk, which is optically thin at HD 112 $\mu$m.
+Figure \ref{f6} shows the HD flux at 112 $\mu$m within two different ranges of the disk gas mass in order to assess the sensitivity of the HD flux to the disk gas temperature { (see Appendix for discussion of the HD flux dependence on other physical parameters.)}.
+Panel (a) shows the case for a low-mass ($\sim$10$^{-4}$ M$_\odot$) disk { when HD 112 $\mu$m line may be optically thin}.
 The HD 112 $\mu$m flux increases monotonically with the gas temperature up to 50 $-$ 60 K and seems to saturate or slightly decrease at a higher temperature.
 The saturation is due to the upper energy state of the HD 1 $-$ 0 transition being $E/k$ = 128.4 K. At a higher temperature, the population of HD at the first excited state reduces, lowering the frequency of HD 1 $-$ 0 transition.
 This suggests that the gas temperature mainly determines the HD flux at 112 $\mu$m if the disk is optically thin.
 On the other hand, optically thick disks display different behavior, showing a large scatter in the HD fluxes.
 Panel (b) shows the 112 $\mu$m HD flux for massive disks ($\sim$10$^{-1}$ M$_\odot$).
 In this mass range, the 112 $\mu$m HD line is optically thick, and the HD flux is determined by the gas temperature at the photo surface where the optical depth of HD is unity.
 The location of the photo surface is determined by the disk's physical structure.
-Since we cover a large range of physical structures, large scatter in panel (b) is understandable.
+Since we cover a large range of physical structures, { a} large scatter in panel (b) is understandable.